-However, there are a few exceptions that do not require any continuous employment to claim unfair dismissal.
-In the event that an employer is judged to have unfairly dismissed an employee, the employee is entitled to issue a claim in an employment tribunal and can request re-engagement and/or request a basic award (calculation based on length of service, age, a gross weekly pay (capped)) and a compensation payment currently capped at £88,519, or 52 weeks gross pay if lower.
+In the event that an employer is judged to have unfairly dismissed an employee, the employee is entitled to issue a claim in an employment tribunal and can request re-engagement and/or request a basic award (calculation based on length of service, age, a gross weekly pay (capped)) and a compensation payment currently capped at £93,878, or 52 weeks gross pay if lower.
 The compensatory cap increases each year on 6 April.

 It is therefore vital that the employer, when considering dismissing (or even disciplining) an employee, guards against this possibility.